zopefoundation/zc.ngi/src/zc/ngi/README.txt

 ===========

 Test requests output data written to them.
-If output exceeds 50 characters in length, it is wrapped by simply breakng the repr into 50-characters parts:
+If output exceeds 50 characters in length, it is wrapped by simply breaking the repr into 50-characters parts:

     >>> connection = zc.ngi.testing.Connection()